 This is the first post in a series of four about the different compaction strategies available in ScyllaDB.
 The series will look at the good and the bad properties of each compaction strategy, and how to choose the best compaction strategy for your workload.
 This first post will focus on ScyllaDB’s default compaction strategy, size-tiered compaction strategy.

 Although we’ll discuss the ScyllaDB database throughout these posts, almost everything said here also applies to Apache Cassandra, which supports most of the same compaction strategies as ScyllaDB does.
 I said most because the Hybrid Compaction strategy, presented in the third post, is unique to ScyllaDB and not available in Cassandra.
 We’ll see in that third post how this new compaction strategy has unique advantages over the Size-Tiered compaction strategy (which we investigate in this post) and over the Leveled compaction strategy (which we’ll discuss in the second post).
 The fourth post will conclude the series with advice on how to choose the right compaction strategy for your workload.

 These posts are based on a talk that I gave (with Raphael Carvalho) at the last annual ScyllaDB Summit in San Francisco.
 The video and slides for the talk are available on our Tech Talk page.

-If you’re already familiar with compaction in Scylla, feel free to skip this section.
+If you’re already familiar with compaction in ScyllaDB, feel free to skip this section.
 Otherwise, this section will introduce you to compaction in three paragraphs: what it does and why it’s needed.

 For these reasons, as soon as enough sstables have accumulated, some of them are compacted together.
 Compaction merges several sstables into one new sstable which contains only the live data from the input sstables.
 Merging several sorted files to get a sorted result is an efficient process, and this is the main reason why sstables are kept sorted.